syakirharis25/css/README.md

 | 6       | pt    | Points             | 1pt = 1/72th of 1in  |
 | 7       | px    | Pixels             | 1px = 1/96th of 1in  |

 Most of these values are more useful when used for print, rather than screen output.
 For example we don't typically use cm (centimeters) on screen.
-The only value that you will commonly use is px (pixels). <br /><br />
+The only value that you will commonly use is px (pixels).
+In most browsers, the default font size is 16 pixels. <br /><br />

 **Relative lengths units : relative to something else, perhaps the size of the parent element's font, or the size of the viewport**